 Kelowna & District Genealogical Society is a non-profit, registered charity whose goal is to bring like-minded people together for the purpose of sharing ideas and knowledge in the pursuit of family history research.
 The KDGS Family & Local History Resource Centre is located on the second floor of the Okanagan Regional Library’s downtown Kelowna Branch.

-Ancestry: Library Edition, library card log in
+Ancestry: Library Edition, in-library log in

 Ancestry is one of the largest collections of genealogical material in the world.
 Includes birth, marriage, death, census, church and military records, passenger lists and more, from Canada, U.S., U.K and other countries.
 Ancestry is a subscription-based service; your library card will get you access to Ancestry Library Edition on public internet stations in all ORL branches.
-It is also available at home until December 31, 2021.

 British Columbia Genealogical Society, http://www.bcgs.ca